Scuba Gear

 I also purchased a Deep Sea Supply

-So although I have the Suunto strap and the bungee mount
+Initially, although I had the Suunto strap and the bungee mount

 Instead, I started out with a Waterborne Scuba Safety